 In FY13, the PICA Board authorized PICA staff to undertake a comprehensive evaluation of the risks posed by the pension system and potential solutions.
 An independent consultant, Boomershine Consulting Group, LLC, was engaged to conduct an actuarial review of the pension system, identify financial risks to the City related to the pension system, and recommend possible strategies to mitigate risk.
-In support of this analysis, PICA requested the City Board of Pensions and Retirement actuary, Cheiron, to analyze the impact of alternative actuarial assumptions on the City's funding requirements.
 The alternatives analyzed included changes to assumptions regarding salary growth, plan design, investment returns, retirement rates, and mortality.

 In conjunction with the commissioned analysis, PICA staff conducted research on problems related to the City pension system and potential solutions designed to reduce risk and achieve sustainable cost growth, while ensuring a competitive and efficient compensation package for City workers.
 Staff research has focused on comparisons of the City pension system with that in other major cities, the benefit structure of the system, actuarial assumptions, the City's funding requirements under state law, investment policy and strategy, investment results, pension system governance, and legal constraints on future policy reforms.
-Recognizing that the City has taken action in recent years to improve the sustainability of its pension system, staff plans to develop a set of recommendations for further initiatives that the City can take to reduce pension costs and risks in the future.
-Having a comprehensive nature, this report has required wide-ranging research and will be released this winter.